NotAlexNoyle/AARC/README.md

 - Add "about" section
 - Add icon to .jar (wrap executable for various OSes)?
 - Add dark mode style inside of error messages
-- Evaluate whether logic to reject numbers that are too large is needed

 Screenshots: